 How ACTS Can Help

-    ACTS provides financial assistance to households who have received a utility disconnection notice from one of the following utility companies: Prince William County Service Authority (PWCSA), Virginia American Water (VAWC), Northern Virginia Electric Cooperative (NOVEC), Dominion Virginia Power (DVP), Washington Gas (WG), or Columbia Gas (CG).
+ACTS provides financial assistance to households with accounts from one of the following utility companies: Prince William County Service Authority (PWCSA), Virginia American Water (VAWC), Northern Virginia Electric Cooperative (NOVEC), Dominion Virginia Power (DVP), Washington Gas (WG), Columbia Gas (CG)., City of Manassas Ultilities or City of Manassas Park Utilities.
 We also assist our unsheltered residents with propane.

 - For assistance with NOVEC, PWCSA, VAWC, WG and CG, households must reside in Prince William County.

 - For assistance with Dominion Virginia Power, households must reside in the eastern part of Prince William County (zip codes 22191, 22192, 22193, 22025, 22026, 22172, 22134).

 - ACTS does not assist with initial deposit payments, fees for unauthorized usage/tampering, returned check/insufficient funds fees or closed accounts.

 - Households must have an appointment with an ACTS case manager, which may be scheduled through ACTS website (actspwc.org).
 If households do not have access to the internet or need assistance booking an appointment online, they can call 703-221-3186 and leave a message.
 Calls are returned within 24 hours.